vfarcic/devops24/manuscript/01-sts.md

 Remember that our goal is not to go deep into MongoDB configuration, but only to explore some of the benefits behind StatefulSets.

-If we used Deployments, we would not get stable network identity.
+If we used Deployments, we would not get a stable network identity.
 Any update would create new Pods with new identities.
 With StatefulSet, on the other hand, we know that there will always be `db-[INDEX].db`, no matter how often we update it.
 Such a feature is mandatory when applications need to form an internal cluster (or a replica set) and were not designed to discover each other dynamically.
 That is indeed the case with MongoDB.

 We'll confirm that the MongoDB replica set was created correctly by outputting its status.